dalenewman/Cfg-NET/README.md

 &lt;/backup-manager&gt;
 </pre>

+###Convention

-This XML is following Cfg-NET's convention of using all lower-case element and attribute names.
+The XML above is following Cfg-NET's convention of using all lower-case element and attribute names.
 In addition, compound names are represented as __slugs__.
 A slug separates words with hyphens (e.g. `backups-to-keep`).

-Another convention you may have noticed, is that everything is a collection of `add` elements.
+Another convention is that everything is a collection of `add` elements.
 You might say, I just have one server, so I want my XML to look like this: